Economy of Italy: The Great Recession (2008–2013)

-Economic recovery
+Economic recovery (2014–2019)

-In the period 2014-2019, the economy partially recovered from the disastrous losses incurred during the Great Recession, primarily thanks to strong exports, but nonetheless, growth rates remained well below the Euro area average, meaning that Italy's GDP in 2019 was still 5 per cent below its level in 2008.
+In the period 2014–2019, the economy partially recovered from the disastrous losses incurred during the Great Recession, primarily thanks to strong exports, but nonetheless, growth rates remained well below the Euro area average, meaning that Italy's GDP in 2019 was still 5 per cent below its level in 2008.

-Economic impact of COVID-19 pandemic (2020-2021)
+Economic impact of COVID-19 pandemic (2020–2021)

 Starting from February 2020, Italy was the first country of Europe to be severely affected by the COVID-19 pandemic, that eventually expanded to the rest of the world.

 The economy suffered a massive shock as a result of the lockdown of most of the country's economic activity.
 After three months, at the end of May 2020, the pandemic was put under control, and the economy started to recover, especially, the manufacturing sector.
 Overall, it remained surprisingly resilient, although GDP plummeted like in most western countries.

 The Italian government issued special treasury bills, known as BTP Futura as a COVID-19 emergency funding, waiting for the approval of the E.U. response to the outbreak.
 Eventually, in July 2020, the European Council approved the 750 billion € Next Generation EU fund, of which €209 billion will go to Italy.

 Despite the hard times faced during COVID, Italy's economy had a better recovery after COVID than after the Great Recession.
 Policies were understandably stricter during the Great Recession causing growth to be more difficult.
 As a result of the 2008 Financial Crisis, fiscal policy declined, revenue and profits fell, unemployment doubled, household disposable income fell, and a lot of businesses went bankrupt.
 In comparison, as a result of the COVID pandemic, fiscal response was countercyclical as opposed to procyclical during the Great Recession, investment eventually boosted, and there were less strict credit standards.
-All of these things plus more helped Italy’s economy recover better post-pandemic as opposed to post-Great Recession.
+All of these things plus more helped Italy's economy recover better post-pandemic as opposed to post-Great Recession.
 While these are only a few examples, they help explain why Italy was able to recover better after the recession caused by COVID than after the Great Recession.